GoogleCloudPlatform/community/tutorials/deploy-react-nginx-cloud-run/index.md

     }

 By creating this file, you provide the `$PORT` environment variable that Cloud Run expects your application to listen on.
+The $PORT environment variable will be provided via the `docker run` command, so the NGINX server config template needs to have its environment variables substituted at runtime, (not build-time.)

 This file customizes Nginx so that `react-router-dom` always responds with the proper route.
 This configuarion enables gzip compression, which makes the web application lightweight and fast.